tejaskotha/ASIC_DESIGN/README.md

 In this lab we compile a simple C program using GCC and RISCV compliers.Then we compare the outputs
 ### Tasks
 1. Writing a simple C program to calculate sum of n numbers and execute the program using GCC.
-2. Execute the same C program using RISCV compiler.
+2. Execute the same C program using RISCV compiler and compare the results.
 ## Procedure
 ### Task-1
 1. Create a new file(sum1ton.c) in home directory.(Run the command 'cd' before creating the file to make sure you are in home directory).